Shahd34/Enterprise-IT-Infrastructure-Lab/README.md

 Layered GPO Strategy:

-Corp_Workstation_Baseline: Applied to all computers to enable firewall and set a secure lock screen message.
+Corp_Workstation_Baseline: Applied to all computers to establish fundamental security by enabling the Windows Firewall (Domain profile) and disabling the built-in Windows Guest account.

-Finance_Secure_Workstations: Targeted the Finance-WS OU to disable USB storage, and enable detailed file audit logging.
+Finance_Secure_Workstations: Targeted the Finance-WS OU to enforce stricter controls, including disabling USB removable storage drives and enabling detailed audit logging for file access.

+User_Password_Policy: Enforced company-wide password rules, including a minimum length of 8 characters, a history of 4 remembered passwords, and a maximum password age of 60 days.

+IT_Admin_Restrictions: Applied to IT user accounts to enhance operational security by denying "logon as a batch job" rights and preventing the installation of kernel-mode printer drivers.

 Corp_Drive_Maps: A centralized GPO linked to the parent Users OU.
 It uses Item-Level Targeting to dynamically map network drives (e.g., F: to \\WIN-EGP61EA308B\Company\Finance) only for members of specific security groups.